Montae Reagor: Automobile accident

 On October 22, 2006, Reagor was involved in an automobile accident on his way to that Sunday's game against the Washington Redskins.
 Reagor suffered a broken orbital bone and received 35 stitches in the back of his head.
 Reagor was later placed on the injured reserve list by the Colts and missed the duration of the season.
 Reagor still has severe facial damage.
 After the Colts won Super Bowl XLI, the team terminated his contract on March 1, 2007, due to the severity of his injury.

 Philadelphia Eagles

 On March 20, 2007, he signed a deal with the Philadelphia Eagles.
 His signing allowed the Eagles to trade defensive tackle Darwin Walker and a conditional draft pick in 2008 to the Buffalo Bills for linebacker Takeo Spikes and quarterback Kelly Holcomb.
 Reagor was expected to help Philadelphia's revamped Defensive line.
 Due to his successful play and return from his severe injuries, Reagor was named as the Philadelphia Eagles recipient for the 2007 Ed Block Courage Award.
 He was released in the 2008 offseason.

 Coaching career

 Reagor became a coaching intern for the Eagles during training camp in 2011.

 Personal life

-His son, Jalen Reagor, plays in the NFL as a wide receiver for the Minnesota Vikings.
+His son, Jalen Reagor, was a first round pick (26th overall) for the Philadelphia Eagles in the 2020 NFL draft.
+He currently plays as a wide receiver for the Los Angeles Chargers.